open-ideas/StROBe/README.md

 ###Dependencies

-**ProclivityPy** is implemented in Python and uses the packages Os, Numpy, Random, Time, Datetime and Ast, which are all generally available.
+**uzanto** is implemented in Python and uses the packages Os, Numpy, Random, Time, Datetime and Ast, which are all generally available.

 ###Examples